 When an illustrator doesn’t fulfill their end of the deal, the art director doesn’t just say, “Oh, well”.
 They have to answer to the managing editor (for blowing the production schedule), the editor and/or author (for not delivering), Sales (for not providing what they need to sell), and the publisher or the creative director (for not upholding expectations).

-It’s always puzzled me how frequently illustrators and educators of illustration criticize art directors, questioning their intelligence or understanding of illustration.
+It’s always puzzled me how frequently illustrators and educators of illustration criticize art directors.
 I once heard a well-respected illustrator and educator say, “Illustrators go to art school.
 Art directors go to art director school.”
 Most art directors I know come from art schools—good ones.
 A lot of art directors are great artists in their own right.
-I know he wasn’t being literal—and yes, of course there are some bad art directors out there—but art directors are an illustrator’s line of defense against inane comments, unreasonable requests, and sluggish accounting departments.
+I know he wasn’t being literal, but art directors are an illustrator’s line of defense against inane comments, unreasonable requests, and sluggish accounting departments.
 Good art directors make themselves available to talk shop, calm anxieties, and provide as much information as needed.

-Few people know better than a father of three, juggling a full-time job and graduate school, that life happens.
-We’re not robots.
+Look, good clients know that illustrators aren’t robots.
 I’ve had illustrators experience every joy and tragedy in life (from the birth of their first child to being stuck in a country because their passport was stolen to the death of a loved one) while working on a book with me.
 I’ve had illustrators vent; ask for payments; challenge comments; complain online; and even change their mind on a project after accepting.
 As with any relationship, communication is vital.
 As long as you stay communicative, you and your client can work through any issue together.

 I’m sure this list varies from one art director to the next.
 It’s also a reflection of the modern age.
-While I still receive traditional art, it’s not as frequent as it was in the 90’s or 2000’s (for me).
 If I wrote this list fifteen years ago, I would have included:

 DON’T SEND WET ART!